 Sindre Bremnes (1970) started drawing type as a means of escapism.
 Working as an editor in various newspapers for a decade-and-a-half, he became increasingly frustrated by the sad state of Norwegian typography.
 So he decided to do something about it.

 Bremnes’ type has little in common with the mainstream products of today’s young generation of type designers.
 Instead, he draws inspiration from old-world crafts and natural phenomena, vintage Nordic hand-lettering, early polyphony and the tension in wood-grain.
 His main focus is typefaces for printing in smallish sizes on paper.

 Hans Ivar Stordal (1981) is a self-employed writer, translator, proof reader and layman type enthusiast, with a background as a comics and magazine editor.
-Some of his ramblings are available at this blog.
 He lives in Birkeland where he handles all the Monokrom paperwork.